 The 2026 class of Nebraska Corn Board interns includes:

-- Alyvia Shultz-Ramer, an agriculture and environmental student at the University of Nebraska-Lincoln from Columbus, Neb., is interning with USMEF in Denver, Co., as their promotion and international relations intern.
+- Alyvia Shultz-Ramer, an agricultural communications student at the University of Nebraska-Lincoln from Kearney, Neb., is interning with USMEF in Denver, Co., as their promotion and international relations intern.

 - Maddie Weber, an agricultural communications student at the University of Nebraska-Lincoln from St. Charles, MO., is interning with NRRA in Lincoln, Nebraska, as their agricultural broadcasting and digital relations intern.